 double price = 8.99; double pi = 3.14159;

 C++ supports different types of arithmetic operators that can perform common mathematical operations:

 %modulo (yields the remainder)

-std::cin, which stands for “character input”, can read user input from the keyboard.
+std::cin, which stands for “character input”, reads user input from the keyboard.

-Here, the user can enter a number, press enter, and that number gets stored in the variable
+Here, the user can enter a number, press enter, and that number will get stored in

 Chaining the Output